Food Science and Human Nutrition (FSHN)

 FSHN 244 Comparative Nutrition (3) Digestive systems and nutrient functions, interrelationships and metabolism are compared among animal species, including humans.
 An intermediate, general nutrition course for Food Science and Human Nutrition and Animal Science majors.
 Pre: ANSC 200 (or concurrent), CHEM 161/L or higher.
 (Cross-listed as ANSC 244) DB

-FSHN 311 Restaurant and Club Management (3) Critical and essential aspects of managing food and beverage operations and personnel in restaurants and clubs; understanding marketing, menu development and costing, purchasing procedures and inventory control for food and beverages; procurement methods; legislation on dietary menu claims; institutional sanitation responsibility.
+FSHN 311 Institutional Food Service Management and Sanitation (3) Critical and essential aspects of managing institutional food service operations and personnel in healthcare settings; understanding menu development and costing, purchasing procedures and inventory control for food and beverages; includes national sanitation exam.
 Pre: 181 and 181L (or concurrent), or consent.

 FSHN 322 Marketing Nutrition and Food (3) Fundamental marketing principles applied to nutrition and food.
 Will include concepts such as the psychology of food purchasing decisions and consumer behavior.
 Field trips and group projects included.
 Open to non-majors.
 Pre: 181/181L, 185, 312; or consent.